Old Babylonian Empire: Hammurabi's successors

 There is also little that is known about the kings who succeeded Hammurabi.
 The kings from Samsuiluna to Samsuditana have very few records of the occurrences during their reigns.
 However, we do know that Samsuiluna was successful in beating Rim-Sîn II, but nevertheless lost major parts of Babylon's conquered land — only having real authority over the core of the Babylonian territory left from Hammurabi's reign.
 The kings who succeeded Samsuiluna would face similar turmoil.

 The first Babylonian dynasty eventually came to an end as the Empire lost territory and money, and faced great degradation.
 The attacks from Hittites who were trying to expand outside of Anatolia eventually led to the destruction of Babylon.
 The Kassite Period then followed the First Babylonian Dynasty, ruling from 1570 to 1154 BC.
-By the time of Babylon's fall the Kassites had already been part of the region for a century and a half, acting sometimes with the Babylon's interests and sometimes against.
+By the time of Babylon's fall the Kassites had already been part of the region for a century and a half, acting sometimes with Babylon's interests and sometimes against.